-5th Class-Mrs. Fowley: Side Door and side gate 5th/6th-Miss Regan: Side Door and side gate 6th-Mrs. Kelly: Front Door and main front gate
+5th-Mrs. Kelly: Front Door and main front gate

+6th-Mrs. Doherty: Side Door and side gate

 School drop off

 NB this will be under constant review-if necessary we will introduce staggered drop off times.

 Dry Mornings

 Class Lines - Pupils must arrive at to their designated class line in the top yard and must not interact with pupils from outside their class bubble.
 Whilst in the class line pupils are discouraged from making physical contact with other pupils in their line.